dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 The end result of all of this is that you start with perfect knowledge centralized in a few people and you end with very imperfect knowledge spread out over more people.
 This process is natural and to some degree neccesary, but can be either accelerated or decelerateed by the way you handle scaling.
+Spreading knowledge too fast tends to result in product quality going down.
+Spreading knowledge too slow overwhelms your high performers and causes employee churn, which also lowers product quality.
-Being conscious of this can greatly help smoothe out the scaling journey.
+A balance must be strikken and being conscious of this can greatly help smoothe out the scaling journey.

 # Mitigating the effects of scaling